jpedro/jpedro.github.io/hundreds.md

 means that most Pull Requests are automatically approved and merged.
 Even changes that affect all projects run under 10 minutes.

-We'll cover why we end up centralising all these projects.
-Then we'll get into the how and we sped it up.
+We'll cover the why we centralised all these projects.
+Then the how to make it work.
+Finally how to make it fast.

 ### TL;DR